Sitting the benefits of early strengthening

 - Put cushions in front of them to lean on.

-Once your baby sits alone:
+Once your baby sits alone

 - Place toys out of reach to encourage rotation and strengthen side tummy muscles for movement.